OpenMetroMaps/OpenMetroMaps/java/README.md

 To start hacking on the project, you should use an IDE.
 We're using Eclipse here and Gradle provides the mechanisms to generate the Eclipse project files for all submodules.
-Use `gradle cleanEclipse eclipse` to generate the required files.
+Use `./gradlew cleanEclipse eclipse` to generate the required files.
 Afterwards you can import the Git repository into your Eclipse workspace and import the projects from there (Use the *Git Repositories* view for this.
 If you don't have this view open in your Eclipse perspective, open it like this: